Quick access:

 Cav' Entrepreneurship Platform

-The Project ‘Cav’ Platform’ aims to contribute to existing efforts by government and civil society organisations to coordinate the CCI through networking and creating possibilities for the visibility of the industry, as well as for the CCI ecosystem to recognise each other and the work the various parts are doing to further develop the industry.
+The Project ‘Cav’ Platform’ aimed to contribute to existing efforts by government and civil society organisations to coordinate the CCI through networking and creating possibilities for the visibility of the industry.
+The project also strove to help the CCI ecosystem recognise the work its various parts are doing to further develop the industry.

 Cultural Economies in Townships Photo: Tim Moolman